-According to the Equal Employment Opportunity Commission (EEOC), when an individual decides to request an accommodation, the individual or his/her representative must let the employer know that s/he needs an adjustment or change at work for a reason related to a medical condition.
+According to the Equal Employment Opportunity Commission (EEOC), when an individual decides to request an accommodation, the individual or their representative must let the employer know that they need an adjustment or change at work for a reason related to a medical condition.
 There is no need to mention the ADA or use the phrase “reasonable accommodation.”

 Requests for reasonable accommodation do not have to be in writing and can be requested in a face-to-face conversation or using any other method of communication.
 Employers may choose to write a memo or letter confirming the employee’s request or may ask the employee to fill out a form or submit the request in written form.
 However, the employee may want to put the request in writing even if the employer does not require it.
 Sometimes it is useful to have a paper trail in case there is a dispute about whether or when the accommodation was requested.